bennyvdhoogen/development-standards/frontend/third-party-dependencies.md

 # Third Party Dependencies

 It is common practice utilizing third-party libraries for our projects.
 Choosing the right one can be a difficult task.
-Therefore we curated a list of recommended packages and help with choosing a package which is not on the list.
+Therefore we curated a list of recommended packages and set guidelines for choosing a package which is not on the list.

-## How to choose a third party package?
+## Guidelines for choosing a third party package.

 When choosing a NPM package for your project please check the [recommended packages](#-list-of-recommended-packages) list first.
 This is a curated list recommended by the frontend developer community of the Gemeente Amsterdam.

 If the packages in the list do not fit your requirements you can pick a non-recommended package.
-When do so, consider the following checklist.
+When do so, follow these guidelines.

 > **_TODO_**: Add a description per point.